AdobeDocs/campaign-web.en/help/v8/landing-pages/create-lp.md

 >[!CONTEXTUALHELP]
 >id="acw_landingpages_menu"
 >title="Create and manage landing pages"
->abstract="Adobe Campaign allows you to create, design, and share landing pages to direct your users to online web pages where you can manage acquisition, subscriptions/unsubscriptions and deny list use cases, based on built-in templates."
+>abstract="Adobe Campaign allows you to create, design, and share landing pages to direct your users to online web pages where you can manage acquisition, subscriptions/unsubscriptions and denylist use cases, based on built-in templates."

-Adobe Campaign allows you to create, design, and share landing pages to direct your users to online web pages where you can manage acquisition, subscriptions/unsubscriptions and deny list use cases, based on built-in templates.
+Adobe Campaign allows you to create, design, and share landing pages.
+In the context of marketing campaigns, a landing page is a standalone web page where a visitor is directed after they click on a link in an email, SMS, push delivery, or in a website.
+Adobe Campaign comes with four templates to manage **acquisition**, **subscriptions**, **unsubscriptions**, and **denylist** use cases.

 ## Access landing pages {#access-landing-pages}